SnowyMouse/invader/README.md

 made today come with a 64-bit operating system.

 ### Can invader-build create .yelo maps?
-Officially, invader-build only creates maps for the Gearbox port of Halo on the PC.
+Officially, invader-build only creates maps for officially-released versions of the PC game.
 The .yelo file format is specific to Open Sauce, a mod of Halo Custom Edition.
 Therefore, the Invader project does not support it.
 However, this does not mean that you can't make a fork of Invader that supports it, and there are people who have said they were willing to do this.

 ### Can invader-build create Xbox maps?
-Officially, invader-build only creates maps for the Gearbox port of Halo on the PC.
+Officially, invader-build only creates maps for officially-released versions of the PC game.
 While Xbox maps are very similar in format to PC maps, there exists enough differences to make supporting the Xbox version non-trivial.
-Kavawuvi also does not have a modded Xbox or a retail copy of the Xbox version of the game, so there is no means to debug or test.
+Kavawuvi also does not have a modded Xbox or a retail copy of the Xbox versio of the game, so there is no means to debug or test.

 ### The HEK says my bitmap tag is "too large" when opening.
 The HEK has a 16 MiB limitation for bitmap tags.
 Invader does not have this